pulamusic/jekyll-base/_posts/2017-07-08-bottleneck-repertoire.md

 categories: guitar blues
 ---

 Let me write out a complete list of the bottleneck tunes I'm working on and/or should be working on.
 Print out this list and use it for reminding me of the extent of my repertoire.
-Lear to sing the tunes as well as playing the guitar parts
+Learn to sing the tunes as well as playing the guitar parts

 **Open-G/A**: